top of page

 Building Day and Night

-We worked on that tunnel from sunup to sundown and sometimes long after.
-The frame went up slowly, one arch at a time, each one heavier than it looked.
-We brought Bear up from Austin for a day to help with the heavy lifting and the ladder gymnastics.
+We brought Bear up from Austin to help with the heavy lifting and the ladder gymnastics.
 He earned every meal that weekend.

 The Wind War

-But eventually, through sheer stubbornness and language that would make a sailor blush, we got it secured.
+But piece by piece, tug by tug, and with language that would’ve made a sailor take notes, we finally got it secured.

 Finished Just in Time